TomosRich/PLIF-Processing/paper.md

 \end{enumerate}

+# Acknowledgements and Author Contribution Statement

+The contributions of Dr Edward Parkinson, Dr Desmond Lim, and Dr Christina Vanderwel to this code package are acknowledged.
+Dr Parkinson for his reformatting of this code into a modular form with more consistency across functions.
+Dr Lim for his work on the previous code base that this expanded version was built from.
+The funding provided to Dr Vanderwel by the UKRI is also acknowledged.

 # References
 <div class="csl-entry">Crimaldi, J. P. (2008).
 Planar laser induced fluorescence in aqueous flows. <i>Experiments in Fluids</i>, <i>44</i>(6), 851–863. https://doi.org/10.1007/s00348-008-0496-2</div>